 - All items requested in each budget form must be allowable.
-See Section II, D under these guidelines for more information about unallowable costs. - For all items, under item justification, explain how the item is needed to support this VSGP grant project and the goals and objectives of the grant. - All items must include a basis of computation in the description of the item and an explanation of how the requested cost was determined. - For all items, the applicant must indicate in the description whether the item is used exclusively for the proposed VSGP project.
-Items that are not used exclusively for the VSGP project must be prorated, and the applicant must include an explanation of how the items were prorated.

-- 1. What does "prorated" mean?
+See Section II, D under these guidelines for more information about unallowable costs. - For all items, under item justification, explain how the item is needed to support this VSGP grant project and the goals and objective of the grant. - All items must include a basis of computation in the description of the item and an explanation of how the requested cost was determined. - For all items, the applicant must indicate in the description whether the item is used exclusively for the proposed VSGP project.
+Items that are not used exclusively for the VSGP project must be prorated, and the applicant must include an explanation of how the items were prorated. - 1.
+What does "prorated" mean?
 For the purposes of these guidelines, prorating means the request for funding is proportional to the use of each item for this grant program. - 2.
 When do I need to prorate?
 If an item is used exclusively for this proposed VSGP project, prorating is not needed.
 If the item is used to support other projects in the agency, prorating is needed. - 3.
 How do I prorate? - a.
 Proration Based on Salary: If your VSGP funded staff serve 10% of the total victims served by your agency, you can prorate items that are not used exclusively for this proposed VSGP project by 10%. - b.
 Proration Based on Direct Services Budget: If your VSGP request for funding is 15% of your total direct service budget, you can prorate items that are not used exclusively for this proposed VSGP project by 15%. - c.
-Proration Based on VSGP Funded Staff: If your VSGP funded staff is funded 50% by VSGP, you can prorate this person's computer, office supplies, office furniture or other assigned items by 50%. - The applicant is responsible for ensuring totals in each itemized budget form match what is on the budget grid and do not exceed the maximum award amount. - At the bottom of each itemized budget form, the applicant must identify the funding source for the budgetary items.
-Allocate all expenses under federal funds, cash match or in-kind match, as appropriate.
-See section II, G for information about match.
+Proration Based on VSGP Funded Staff: If your VSGP funded staff is funded 50% by VSGP, you can prorate this person's computer, office supplies, office furniture, or other assigned items by 50%. - The applicant is responsible for ensuring totals in each itemized budget form matches what is on the budget grid and does not exceed the maximum award amount. - At the bottom of each itemized budget form, the applicant must identify the funding source for the budgetary items.
+Allocate all expenses under federal funds or state funds, as appropriate.